AveryBuehler/CS455-Project/README.md

-# :sparkles: Caesar Cipher Encryption in C
+# Caesar Cipher Encryption in C

 ## :rocket: Installation
 Clone this repository: